vsiva8483-cpu/DSA-Journey-100DaysOfCode/README.md

 - Day 31 - Minimum cost of Buying candies with discount(potd)
 - Day 32 - Earlier Finish Time for Land and Water Rides-|(potd)
+- Day 33 - Earlier Finish Time for Land and Water Rides - || (potd)

 More solutions will be added regularly.